rishimohan/rishimohan.me/README.md

 ## License

 - Free for learning and personal purposes
-- Link to [rishimohan.me](https://rishimohan.me) mandatory for commercial usage
+- Link to [rishimohan.me](https://rishimohan.me) mandatory if you publish it online